| spell | ui | event | logwage | married | female | age | nonwhite |

 - there are minor differences in the survival times (

-) between males and females
+time to get employed) between males and females

 Summary by Unemployment Insurance